nugentmichael1/StateSpaceSearch/README.md

-# StateSpaceSearch
+# State Space Search
 CSCI164 Project - 8 &amp; 15 Puzzles
 Spring 2022
+CSU, Fresno

 ## Project Instructions
 In this assignment you will explore State-Space Search with the 8-Puzzle and 15-Puzzle.
 You will need to implement and provide code for the following algorithms: